 Leaders identify team performance effectiveness by reviewing past team performance.
 Leaders often ask individuals about current and prior performance to determine if the team member can identify actions that have resulted in performance progress.

-Team review helps identify leader progress and areas of opportunity.
+Team review helps identify the leader’s progress and areas of opportunity.

 Caution: This activity is pointless unless the feedback is totally honest.
-Having this discussion in a location like a coffee house or restaurant allows the team to see the leader in a different perspective, and reduces the anticipation of resistance or punishment for honest communication.
+Having this discussion in a location like a coffee house or restaurant allows the team to see the leader from a different perspective and reduces the anticipation of resistance or punishment for honest communication.

 Shaping a Plan

 Admittedly, some of the suggestions discussed may take you beyond an accustomed area of comfort and leave you feeling a bit exposed!

 It’s okay to show your true self to new team members by getting to know them and their needs.

 You can shape a plan for organizational success based on your new group.
 Avoid fitting the square peg in the round circle simply because it may have worked with the last team.